camilabga/boberto/README.md

 Boberto was a robot developed by six students of LAR-UFRN (https://github.com/lar-ect).
 The competition consisted in proposing, developing and manufacturing a robot able to solve a portuary challenge.

 2019 IEEE Open was a part of LARC (Latin American Robotics Competition) and happened in Rio Grande, RS, Brazil.
-The robot described here accomplished the second place, but is also currently the double Brazilian champion in the category.
+The robot described here accomplished the second place, but is also currently the two-time Brazilian champion in the category.

 The main goal was deposit as much containers as possible in a enviroment with a simulation of two ships (one blue and other green) and one train (red).
 Each container had a different pontuation.
 The team with the greatest score would win the challenge.